WEBPAGE UPDATED Tuesday June 22, 2022

 Their pumps are ignition protected to ISO 8846 for use in fuel/air environments like boat bilges.
 None are ignition protected nor certified for use with pure oxygen or oxygen enriched environments.
 FIRE HAZARD

-Expect problems: Additional livewell heat from hot gas, noise, vibration, limited /unstable doses, gas volumes and concentrations, low gas delivery pressures, low variable gas flows and the potential for catastrophic internal electrical or gas plumbing failure is high.
+Expect these problems: Additional livewell heat from hot gas, noise, vibration, limited /unstable doses, gas volumes and concentrations, low gas delivery pressures, low variable gas flows and the potential for catastrophic internal electrical or gas plumbing failure is high.
 Expect additional livewell problems, failures and repair cost.

-The Hidden Cost: Always ask the salesman about all the hidden cost of PSA generator operation including required maintenance, repair and return shipping to the manufacturer or dealer.
+Know the Hidden Cost: Always ask the salesman about all the hidden cost of PSA generator operation including required maintenance, repair and return shipping to the manufacturer or dealer.
 This unit must be returned to T-H Marine for all maintenance, repair and adjustments.
 Before you purchase a PSA oxygen generator find out how much it will cost you to replace or rebuild the air compressor, electrical switches or to replace Zeolite sieve beds.
 This unit cannot be repaired on the boat.
 If you open the unit housing your warranty is VOID.
 Cost $750.00